-Born in 1895 in Red Bank, New Jersey, Edmund Wilson was noted mainly as one of the leading literary critics and essayists of his time.
+Born on May 8, 1895, in Red Bank, New Jersey, Edmund Wilson was noted mainly as one of the leading literary critics and essayists of his time.
 As a New York Times piece once put it: “For half a century Wilson was, in the minds of many, the most serious and penetrating cultural commentator in America.”

 Wilson was educated at Princeton University, where in 1916 one of his professors advised him to “seek the truth, no matter where it lay or who it hurt.”
 Also at Princeton, Wilson was taught that good writing had little to do with political outlook.
 The seed inherent in this lesson came to fruition when he later championed writers as diverse as conservatives like T.S Eliot and Raymond Chandler, the proto-fascist Ezra Pound, and the apolitical (at least till the Spanish Civil War) Ernest Hemingway.
 And when the old and New Left were reviling the Old South as the natural breeding ground for American fascism, Wilson found value in the works of such antebellum writers as Harriet Beecher Stowe and Joel Chandler Harris.